-Individuals in the classifications of Public Safety Dispatcher I/II, Police Technical Assets Coordinator, Community Service Officer, Senior Records Clerk, Public Safety Dispatch Supervisor, Senior Public Safety Dispatcher, Evidence/Property Technician, Police Records Clerk, and Animal Control Officer, shall be required to wear the prescribed uniform while on duty, except when exempted from this requirement by the Police Chief.
+Individuals in the classifications of Public Safety Dispatcher I/II, Police Technical Assets Coordinator, Community Service Officer, Police Records Supervisor, Senior Records Clerk, Public Safety Dispatch Supervisor, Senior Public Safety Dispatcher, Evidence/Property Technician, and Police Records Clerk shall be required to wear the prescribed uniform while on duty, except when exempted from this requirement by the Police Chief.

-ARTICLE 32.
+ARTICLE 31.
 TUITION REIMBURSEMENT

-32.1.
-Employees shall be eligible for tuition and related expense reimbursement for completing approved course work in an accredited college, school, or university.
-To be eligible for reimbursement, the employee must submit, to the Police Chief and to the Human Resources Manager for approval, an education plan and goal.
+32.1 Employees shall be eligible for tuition and related expense reimbursement for completing approved course work in a regionally accredited college, school, or university.
+To be eligible for reimbursement, the employee must submit, to the Police Chief and to the Human Resources Division for approval, an education plan and goal.
 The plan must contain a statement as to the relevance of the plan to the employee's work assignment and the benefit to the City.
 The plan must be approved by both City representatives before the employee can expect reimbursement.
+Courses, books, and supplies paid for via state, federal, or private grant are excluded from reimbursement.